-- Take Germanna's placement tests, VPT English, or Compass/ESL for English as a second language students, and VPT Math. - Submit current SAT, ACT or placement test scores from another Virginia community college - Present transcript of Math and/or English credit earned at a "C" grade or higher at another accredited college.
+- Take Germanna's placement tests: VPT English or Compass/ESL (for English as a second language students) and VPT Math. - Submit placement test scores from another Virginia community college or current SAT or ACT scores. - Present transcript of Math and/or English credit earned with least a grade of "C" or higher from another accredited college.

 To determine if placement tests are required, contact the Counseling Center for information on the placement testing policy.
 Students should prepare for and take placement tests prior to the beginning of the term in which they plan to start classes.
 An Application for Admission must be on file in the Admissions and Records Office before taking the tests.
 Taking placement tests early is extremely important.
-Students who delay testing until near, or during, the final registration period; could experience lengthy waiting periods for counseling and advising sessions.
-They will also register late and may not be able to enroll in the classes of their choice due to filled classes.
-Placement testing is done through Testing Services on a walk-in basis for students who can present an approved photo ID and their Germanna student ID number.
-Students should consult the Testing Services webpage for Testing Center hours of operation.
-Students with learning or physical disabilities may request accommodations through the Disabilities Services Coordinator.
+Students who delay testing until near, or during, the final registration period could experience lengthy waiting periods for counseling and advising sessions and may not be able to enroll in the classes of their choice due to filled classes.
+Placement testing is done through Testing Services.
+Students must present an approved photo ID and their Germanna student ID number.
+Students should consult the Testing Services webpage for Testing Center hours of operation and testing procedures at the various locations at: www. germanna.edu/testing/.
+Students with learning or physical disabilities may request accommodations through the Disabilities Services Coordinator earned their high school diploma or the equivalent are welcome to explore our academic opportunities.
+The Admission process varies slightly for different types of students, but all students apply for admission with our free online application for admission.
+This application includes the Virginia application for in-state tuition rates.